Thai people: History

-The Emergence of the Siamese: 5th – 12th centuries
+The Siamese before the Tai

 Proposed locations of ancient kingdoms in Menam and Mekong Valleys in the 7th century based on the details provided in the Chinese leishu, Cefu Yuangui, and others.

-The present-day Thai people were previously called Siamese before the country was renamed Thailand in the mid-20th century.
-The Thais, or Siamese, is the majority group living in Thailand, Laos and a ethnic minorities in Vietnam, Myanmar, India and southern China.
-The South East Asian race into five distinct groups as follows: Mon-Khmer group, Viet-Muong group, Tay-Thai group and Hmong-Dzao group and the Southern islands group (Cham, Gia Rai, Ede).
-So the Tay and Thai people has a common origin.
-They settled in the fertile plains of central Thailand, where they established powerful kingdoms like Sukhothai and Ayutthaya.
-Over time, they absorbed cultural influences from pre-existing groups, including the Mon.
+The present-day Thai people were previously called "Siamese" before the country was renamed Thailand in the mid-20th century.
+Wyatt used the same term for the people of the Central Plain before the ethnic categories hardened, expressly not as a synonym for Thai, to convey what he called an ethnicity in the process of becoming.

+The peoples of Southeast Asia have been divided into five groups, the Mon-Khmer, the Viet-Muong, the Tay-Thai, the Hmong-Dzao and a southern island group comprising the Cham, Gia Rai and Ede.
+On that division the Tay and the Thai share a common origin.

-The toponym siam or syam appears in several pre-Angkorian inscriptions, and earlier scholars have interpreted it as denoting either a geographical locality or an ethnolinguistic group within the Chao Phraya Basin; those inscriptions include K557 (611 CE), K127 (683 CE), K154 (685 CE), K79 (639 CE), and K904 (713 CE).
-Furthermore, the Chinese sources record a 6th-century polity known as Qiān Zhī Fú (千支弗), which some scholars have speculated was centered at Si Thep.
-The prefix qiān (千) phonetically resembles xiān (暹), a term employed by both Chinese and Đại Việt to designate the peoples and polities of the Chao Phraya River basin during the early second millennium.
+The toponym or ethnonym siam or syam appears in several pre-Angkorian inscriptions, and earlier scholars have interpreted it as denoting either a geographical locality or an ethnolinguistic group within the Chao Phraya Basin; those inscriptions include K557 (611 CE), K127 (683 CE), K154 (685 CE), K79 (639 CE), and K904 (713 CE).
+Theodore Pigeaud identified the syangka of the Old Javanese Deśawarṇana with the same term, taking it for the Syam of a mid-11th-century Cham inscription and of 13th-century Khmer inscriptions.

+The Chinese sources record a 6th-century polity known as Qiān Zhī Fú (千支弗), which some scholars have speculated was centered at Si Thep.
+The prefix qiān (千) phonetically resembles Xiān (暹), the name Chinese records of the late 13th and 14th centuries use for the port polities of the Gulf of Thailand, among them Ayodhya and Suphan Buri. Đại Việt sources use the same graph for the peoples and polities of the Chao Phraya River basin.
 On this basis, Tatsuo Hoshino proposed that Qiān Zhī Fú represented one of the early Siamese city-states—later subject to Tainization—that flourished through their participation in the trans-Mekong trade networks linking Champa in the east with the Menam Basin in the west.

-The present-day descendants of the Qiān people, also known as the Nyah Kur people, who are not Tainized and maintain the Nyah Kur language—an archaic survival of Old Mon—reside primarily in the highland region surrounding the ancient center of Si Thep, with notable concentrations along the borderlands of Chaiyaphum, Phetchabun, Lopburi, and Nakhon Ratchasima provinces.
+The present-day descendants of the Qiān population, also known as the Nyah Kur people, who are not Tainized and maintain the Nyah Kur language—an archaic survival of Old Mon—reside primarily in the highland region surrounding the ancient center of Si Thep, with notable concentrations along the borderlands of Chaiyaphum, Phetchabun, Lopburi, and Nakhon Ratchasima provinces.